NLeSC/xenon-grpc/README.md

 Generates application tar/zip in `build/distributions/` directory.

+1. Bump version in `build.gradle`, add version to `CHANGELOG.md` and commit/push
-1. Create a new GitHub release
+2. Create a new GitHub release
-2. Upload the files in `build/distributions/` directory to that release
+3. Upload the files in `build/distributions/` directory to that release
-3. Publish release
+4. Publish release
+5. Edit Zenodo entry, correct license, add [Xenon doi](https://doi.org/10.5281/zenodo.597993) as `is referenced by this upload`.